Route des Grandes Alpes

 Departure Day (Sunday)

-After enjoying a final breakfast in Menton, we will take you and your bikes to Nice Airport for the flight back to the UK.
+After enjoying a final breakfast in Menton, we will take you and your bike to Nice Airport for the flight back to the UK.
 Depending on flight times you may have an opportunity to explore the beautiful old town of Menton or stroll along the seafront before heading to the airport.
 If your flight is later in the day we can stop off in Monte Carlo or any of the lovely seaside towns for lunch.

 Costs: To be confirmed once trip dates have been agreed with hotels en route.